Brazoria County Court Records

 Copy Fees

-Standard copy fees from the County Clerk for civil records are $1.00 per page (non-certified) and $5.00 per document for certification plus $1.00 per page.
-The District Clerk’s fee schedule, detailed in the earlier section, applies to district court civil records.
+Standard County Clerk copy fees for civil records are $1.00 per page for non-certified copies and $5.00 per document plus $1.00 per page for certified copies.
+The District Clerk's fee schedule, detailed in the earlier section, applies to district court civil records.

 Brazoria County Family Court Records

-Family law proceedings in Brazoria County are primarily handled by the 300th District Court and the 461st District Court.
-The county courts at law also exercise jurisdiction over certain family matters.
-Cases heard in these courts include divorce, annulment, child custody, child support, modification of conservatorship, adoption, and protective orders.
+Family law proceedings in Brazoria County are primarily heard by the 300th District Court and the 461st District Court.
+The county courts at law also have jurisdiction over certain family matters.
+Cases in these courts include divorce, annulment, child custody, child support, modification of conservatorship, adoption, and protective orders.

 Accessing Family Court Records